deepanshs/mrsimulator/docs/introduction/isotopomers_example.rst

 ++++++++++++++++++++++++++

 The Simulation and SignalProcessor instances can also be serialized into JSON files.
-At some point, however, saving the Python script or Jupyter notebook with your code will be just as convenient.
+At some point, however, saving the Python script or Jupyter Notebook with your code will be just as convenient.
 Nonetheless, you can find additional details on JSON serialization of **MRSimulator** instances in the :ref:`IO_documentation` section.